uviclibraries/rstudio/basics-0.md

 {::options parse_block_html="false" /}

-<br> `help("vector")` will provide you with information about the mean
+The `help("vector")` will provide you with information about the mean function in RStudio.

-function in RStudio. - The help information will be displayed in the Console following your command.
+- The help information will be displayed in the Console following your command.

 <br>